Hurts 2B Human: Commercial performance

 Hurts 2B Human debuted at number one on the Billboard 200 chart of the United States, selling 115,000 album-equivalent units in the week ending May 2 according to Nielsen SoundScan.
 It became Pink's third album to top the chart, following The Truth About Love (2012) and Beautiful Trauma (2017).
 Hurts 2B Human was also the second best-selling album of the week, with pure album sales of 95,000 copies.
 The following week, Billboard reported that the album had dropped five places on the Billboard 200, with sales decreasing 68% to 36,000 units.
 By June 2019, the album had sold 158,000 pure album sales in the US.
 In Canada, the record debuted at number one on the Canadian Albums Chart, selling 13,000 units in its first week, according to the Canadian SoundScan.

 In the United Kingdom, the album debuted at the top of the UK Albums Chart, with first week sales of 48,861 copies (including 4,359 from stream-equivalent units), outselling its closest competitor, The Balance by Catfish and the Bottlemen, by 22,000 units.
 It became her third chart-topping album there.
 The following week, Hurts 2B Human remained at the summit of the chart, selling 16,713 equivalent units.
 It became her first album to spend more than one week at the top in the country.
 The record continued to hold the number one spot for a third week in a row, with 11,582 equivalent units.
 Hurts 2B Human received a gold certification from the British Phonographic Industry (BPI) for selling over 100,000 units in the country.
-Across Europe, the album reached the top of the charts in Belgium (Flanders), Ireland, the Netherlands, Scotland, and Switzerland, and the top ten in other nations.
+Across Europe, the album reached the top of the charts in Belgium (Flanders), Ireland, the Netherlands, Scotland, and Switzerland, and the top ten in other nations, including France, Portugal, Norway, Sweden and Finland.

 In Australia, Hurts 2B Human debuted at number one on the ARIA Albums Chart, becoming Pink's sixth chart-topping album there.
 The album marked her forty-first week atop the chart, breaking her tie with Adele and ranking her at number five on the list of artists with most accumulated weeks at the top.
 It also gave her the distinction of being the female artist with the most cumulative weeks at number one, as well as placing her second on the list of female artists with the most chart-topping albums, behind only Madonna.
 Subsequently, Hurts 2B Human spent a total of three weeks at number one on the chart, and was certified platinum by the Australian Recording Industry Association (ARIA) for shipments of 70,000 copies.
 In New Zealand, the record also debuted at the top spot on the Official New Zealand Music Chart, and became Pink's third number one album.
 It received a gold certification from the Recorded Music NZ for shipments of over 7,500 units.